 Nanoelectronics Research Initiative Site Visit

-University of Nebraska scientists hosted a team of industry researchers from the Nanoelectronics Research Initiative (NRI) on September 30, 2009 as part of the joint NRI/NSF Supplement to the Nebraska MRSEC.
-The visiting NRI team was Bill Gallagher (IBM), Ron Goldfarb (NIST Boulder), Zoran Krivokapic (AMD), and John Smythe (Micron).
-George Bourianoff (Intel) and Luigi Colombo (Texas Instruments) attended via web conference.
+University of Nebraska scientists hosted a team of industry researchers from the Nanoelectronics Research Initiative (NRI) on April 12, 2011 as part of the joint NRI/NSF Supplement to the Nebraska MRSEC.
+The visiting NRI team was Steve Kramer (Intel) and Zoran Krivokapic (AMD).
+Bill Gallagher (IBM), Andrew Marshall (Texas Instruments), and Charles Kuo (Intel) attended via web conference.

-NRI liaison team leader George Bourianoff presented an overview of the goals and challenges of the NRI for beyond CMOS technology.
+Evgeny Tsymbal presented an overview of Nebraska MRSEC's research and education programs.
 Nebraska researchers then presented results from several active research projects.
-The goal of the Nebraska MRSEC supplement is to theoretically study multiferroic interfaces as a new paradigms for functional switching, but topics from a broader range of research relevant to the goals of the NRI were also presented.
+The goal of the Nebraska MRSEC supplement is to understand the physics of boundary magnetization of magnetoelectric antiferromagnets by focusing on a range of complex magnetoelectric transition-metal oxides.
 The visit provided a forum for stimulating discussions about how Nebraska research can and will help meet the goals of the NRI.